Why Can't We Live Together: Background

 Thomas wrote the song after moving to Miami, Florida, and hearing Walter Cronkite on the radio reporting on the number of deaths in the Vietnam War.
 In a later interview, he commented: I said "WHAT?!
 You mean that many mothers' children died today?
 In a war that we can't come to the table and sit down and talk about this, without so many families losing their loved ones?"
 I said, "Why can't we live together?"
 Bing!
 That light went off.
 And I started writing it then.
 "No more wars, we want peace in this world, and no matter what color, you're still my brother."
 And then after that, put it on this little tape, and went to WEBF, which was a local radio station.
 And they played local artists then... they played it, and the phones lit up.
 They said "Man, who is that?"
 And I did it as a one-man band!
 That was my foot playing bass, that was my left-hand playing guitar...
 Could never believe that as a one-man band, something like that would've been played that much.
 But I do believe that the world was ready to start changing a little bit.
 And that song made the change.

 The song is notable for being recorded in mono; its sparse, stripped-down production, features a Lowrey organ, bossa nova-style percussion from an early rhythm machine, and Thomas's passionate, soulful vocal.
 Thomas recorded a demo at Bobby Dukoff Recording Studios in North Miami, Florida, with Bill Borkan as sound engineer.
 The single version got more airplay because the longer instrumental coda was considered by many radio stations to be closer to jazz.

 TK Records staff producer Steve Alaimo listened to the demo of the song and was going to re-cut it with a full band, but then decided the song was already finished the way it was.

 Chart performance

-Released as a single in late 1972, the song became a major hit in the U.S. during the early part of 1973, reaching number one on the R&B chart, number three on the Billboard Pop Singles, and eventually selling over two million copies.
+Released as a single in late 1972, the song became a major hit in the U.S. during the early part of 1973, reaching number one on the R&B chart, number three on the Billboard Hot 100, and eventually selling over two million copies.
 The song became his only hit single.
 It was also a hit in Canada at #6, in the UK peaking at #12, and number 25 in Australia.
 There was a re-release on 7" and 12" in 1979, with a live version as the B-side on the 7" European release.